mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 Step1: Creating the container

-lets create a new directory called hello, and put our Dockerfile there.
+Create a new directory called hello, and put our Dockerfile there.
 I use Ubuntu as my operating system so I will create this directory in the `/tmp` directory.

 ```bash
 cd /tmp